SkyeWrenbrook/credential-database-sqlite/README.md

 ## System Flow
 User input → C++ Application → Structured Data → SQLite Database → SQL Queries → Analysis

-This project represents the storage and query layer of the system.
+This project represents the storage and query layer, where data is persisted and analyzed.

 ## Implementation